Last Updated on 19th August 2023 by Sophie Nadeau

-Situated to the South of Switzerland, in an area that’s most popular (and populous!) in the summer months, the towns of Locarno and Ascona can be found on the shores of the glittering Lake Maggiore.
+Situated in the South of Switzerland, in an area that’s most popular (and populous!) in the summer months, the towns of Locarno and Ascona can be found on the shores of the glittering Lake Maggiore.
 Perfect for a getaway from it all, this area is characterised by glaciers, snow-capped peaks and azure blue alpine lakes.
 Here’s how to spend a weekend in Locarno, Ticino.

 How to spend a weekend in Locarno (and the best time to visit Locarno)